-Also, while there may be several utilization ratios at play in the secret credit score algorithm, an authorized user tradeline may play a factor in the overall utilization ratio.
+Also, while there may be several different utilization ratios at play in the secret credit score algorithm, an authorized user tradeline can play a factor in the overall utilization ratio.

-The truth is since the credit scoring algorithms are secrets, no one knows exactly how it works.
-There are a lot of inferences, correlations, and guessing that has taken place to have a decent understanding of the way credit scores work.
+The truth is that since the credit scoring algorithms are secrets, no one knows exactly how it works.
+There are a lot of inferences, correlations, and speculation that has taken place to try to understand the way credit scores work.

 Which Tradelines Should I Buy?

 In short, you only want to add tradelines that are superior in age and credit limit to what you currently have in your credit report.